 Conflict, war, famine, persecution, and economic instability are just some of the reasons a person could be displaced from their home country.
-At present, there are sixty five million refugees worldwide -- many of whom are just seeking a better life for themselves and their families.
+At present, there are nearly seventy million refugees worldwide -- with over half of that population being women and children.
 Refugees are not nameless faces or identification numbers on a manifest; rather, they are people who have lost everything and need our goodness and compassion to keep moving forward.
 We believe in the decency of humankind and our capacity to show grace to those in need.
 The Chicago Refugee Coalition is a 501(c)(3) non-profit organization dedicated to the alleviation of human suffering through innovative research, advocacy and community development.
 Thank you for your interest in our organization; let's make a difference, together.

 Think global: act local.
-This is our approach to our international development initiatives.
-We believe that working in smaller communities yields a much greater impact and fosters a sense of community empowerment, innovation, and upward mobility.
+This is our approach to our development development initiatives.
+We believe that working one-on-one in local communities yields a much greater impact and fosters a sense of community empowerment, innovation, and upward mobility.

 Frequently asked questions

 Successful resettlement takes a lot of effort and it's a task we can not do alone.
 We believe in furthering the creation of a welcoming space for refugees/asylees in the Chicagoland area.
 Therefore, we partner with organizations that are better equipped to assist with special matters such as housing, mental health, and legal services.
 We aim to raise funds to supplement, or fully cover, the cost of these services to ensure that our refugees are getting high quality assistance with minimal financial impact.

 We believe in taking a coalition style approach and we find families to assist through community outreach, referrals, or direct contact.
 The Chicago Refugee Coalition is not a resettlement agency funded by the U.S. Department of State nor does our organization assist in pre-arrival procedures.